 Secondary Education Majors and Concentrations

 Undergraduate students planning to teach in the secondary school—grades 7–12—also major in one of the following areas: biology, chemistry, English, general science, history, mathematics, physics or social studies.
 See course requirements for these majors on the following pages.
-A teaching concentration in special education may be chosen in addition to one of these majors.
-See course requirements for the teaching concentration in special education (p.
-167).

 Biology Major